smucsclub/hacksmu/guide.md

 In the channel, talk about your background, any languages or technical experience and that you are looking for a team.
 Remember that everyone is in the same boat so don’t be afraid to put yourself out there!

 # Opening Ceremony
 Opening ceremony will be streamed on [Twitch](https://www.twitch.tv/hacksmu) at 8:00 PM CST on November 6th.
-We will give a quick welcome to hackers, hear from two speakers, hear from our sponsors, and give an overview of this weekend.
+We will give a quick welcome to hackers and give an overview of this weekend.

 # Closing Ceremony
 Closing ceremony will be streamed on [Twitch](https://www.twitch.tv/hacksmu) at 11:00 AM CST on November 8th.
 We will end with a few remarks from the SMU Event Staff and Faculty, and we will showcase the presentations of the winning teams.